 When you begin to think about what you want your life to look like and in particular what you want your financial situation to look like you can often figure out what you need to do.

 I’m not saying that is necessarily going to be easy or that you will even like doing it, but it is often quite simple to see what you need to do.

-Having a vision of what you want your life to look like as opposed to what you don’t want it to look like could help you to monitor and manage your money habits to your advantage.
+Having a vision of what you want your life to look like instead of what you don’t want it to look like could help you monitor and manage your money habits to your advantage.